ceph/ceph/doc/dev/osd_internals/erasure_coding/pgbackend.rst

    positions are not interchangeable.
 In particular, it might make sense for a single OSD to hold more than 1 PG copy for different acting set positions.
-5. Selection of a pgtemp for backfill may difer between replicated and erasure coded backends.
+5. Selection of a pgtemp for backfill may differ between replicated and erasure coded backends.
-6. The set of necessary osds from a particular interval required to to continue peering may difer between replicated and erasure coded backends.
+6. The set of necessary osds from a particular interval required to to continue peering may differ between replicated and erasure coded backends.
-7. The selection of the authoritative log may difer between replicated and erasure coded backends.
+7. The selection of the authoritative log may differ between replicated and erasure coded backends.

 Client Writes